auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 _If your average happiness makes you dissatisfied, don't give up yet!_

 You may not have reached your true set point.
 Your set point is heavily influenced by your health.
-Focus first on breathing, [sleep](/sleep/), [nutrition](/MINDdiet/), and [exercise](/calisthenics/), in that order.
+Focus first on [posture](/posture/), breathing, [sleep](/sleep/), [nutrition](/MINDdiet/), and [exercise](/calisthenics/), in that order.
+Some will focus on exercise as a priority.
+Attaching yourself to the highest level helps to prioritize the lower levels.
+When you exercise well you want to eat and sleep well to support your training.
+Similarly we can attach ourselves to meaning and purpose which orders our actions on lower level needs.

 Your circumstances influence happiness and your ability to maintain your health.
 Some environments are toxic or don't support growth.
 We must make a voluntary action to change to a different set of circumstances as best we can.